aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: The for every extra MP die above 4, the spell lasts for an extra 6 minutes or increases in radius by 5ft.
 If 7 or more MP dice are used, the caster can shift the weather by two points in any direction.

 **Global**: As local, but with a radius of 600ft and a duration of 1 day.
-For every extra 4MP dice, the radius increases by 400ft or the duration increases by 1 day.
-If 7 or more MP dice are used the weather can be shifted by two points in any direction.
+For every 2MP dice above 8, the radius increases by 400ft or the duration increases by 1 day.
+If 14 or more MP dice are used the weather can be shifted by two points in any direction.

 ___
 ### Lesser Incarnation